BAJAJ FINSERV DIRECT LIMITED

 What does 18K gold mean?

-18K gold means the metal contains 75% pure gold mixed with 25% alloy metals like copper or silver.
+18K gold means the gold alloy that contains 75% pure gold mixed with 25% alloy metals like copper or silver.
 This blend improves strength while retaining gold’s natural warmth.
-The term 18K gold refers to its purity level—18 parts out of 24 are gold—making it ideal for fine, durable jewellery.
+The term 18K gold refers to its purity level (18 parts out of 24 are gold), making it ideal for fine, durable jewellery.

 Yes, 18K gold is real gold.
 It contains 75% pure gold, making it a high-quality choice for jewellery.
 The remaining 25% consists of alloy metals that add strength.
 It’s more durable than 22K or 24K, making it suitable for everyday wear without compromising on the rich look of gold.